Abdallah-Dridi/Network-Automation/README.md

 # Learning_scripts
-A repository that contains all the scripts I created through my learning journey over the university years
+This repository contains all the scripts I created with python during my Network fundamentals learning journey.